Plimsoll (shoe): United Kingdom

+Hong Kong

 In Hong Kong, white plimsolls functioned as cheap athletic shoes from the 1970s to the 1990s.
-Due to naming taboo (in Cantonese, 鞋 (shoes), sounds identical to 骸 (corpse)) and their color and shape resembling noodlefish, they were commonly known as baahk faahn yú(白飯魚).
+Due to naming taboo (in Cantonese, 鞋 (shoes), sounds identical to 骸 (corpse)) and their colour and shape resembling noodlefish, they were commonly known as baahk faahn yú(白飯魚).
 A pair typically cost around $15 HKD (around US$2) and was the designated gym class shoe in school.
-However, due to the canvas being thin and thus unable to protect the ankles and lacking support for the foot arch, plimsolls were eventually phased out and replaced by more sturdy sneakers.
+However, due to the canvas being thin and thus unable to protect the ankles and lacking support for the foot arch, plimsolls were eventually phased out and replaced by more sturdy trainers.